 of ConsensusPathDB which is described below.

-Apart from the standard search for interactions of physical entities and pathways, the web interface of ConsensusPathDB features searching for the shortest path(s) of functional interactions that link a couple of physical entities with each other.
+Apart from the standard search for interactions of physical entities or pathways, the web interface of ConsensusPathDB features searching for the shortest path(s) of functional interactions that link a couple of physical entities with each other.
 Here, the user specifies a path "start" and a path "end".
 One possible shortest path between both is calculated and displayed (Figure 2.).
 The user is able to exclude particular physical entities from the shortest path, which is especially useful when non-specific hubs like ubiquitin and ATP are present in the path.
 Interaction paths of interest can be visualized in the visualization environment of ConsensusPathDB, which is described below.

 Elements of ConsensusPathDB interaction networks